rwpalmer/tzLib/doc/tzLib_Reference.md

 *	Specifies the path to the time zone offset and DNS transition data on the HTTP server.
 *	Must be placed before (tzSetup() in the firmware's Setup() section.

-Declared: void setHostPath(char* path); 	// where path is char[97] - Note: path MUST begin with a slash "/"
+Declared: void setHostPath(char* path); 	// (max size of path is 96 characters - Note: path MUST begin with a slash "/"

 Example: tzLib.setHostPath("/tzLib/getJSON.php");